Tunzale1/holbertonschool-simple_shell/README.md

 - env - Displays the current environment
 - exit - Causes the shell to terminate
 - cd - Changes the current directory of the process
+- ls - To list files and directory
+- pwd - print working directory

 ## Authors
 - Imanova Tunzala